torrinconrath/agent-vs-ghosts/README.md

 * Bomb: A bomb will start counting down and after five seconds will wipe all the ghosts on the map.
 * Poison: When the player shoots the enemy, it will spawn a zombie at the previously killed enemy's place.
 It will act as a dummy drawing some of the ghosts' attention to it.
 * Barrier: The player will gain a shield which can absorb a hit.

+Feel free to leave suggestions for updates at torrin@vt.edu

+Thank you